Instagram New UI 2025 Explained: Complete Guide to the Interface Update

 This test follows Meta’s broader strategy to make Instagram feel more like a messaging-first and interest-based platform, rather than a static feed.

-Based on current tests on the Instagram new UI:
+Based on the current rollout of the new Instagram UI:

 👉 Bottom navigation order: Home → Reels → DMs → Search → Profile